Package Travel Directive

-The combination of travel services offered to you is a package within the meaning of Directive (EU) 2015/2302.
+The combination of travel services offered to you is a package within the meaning of Package Holiday and Travel Trade Act 1995 (as amended by European Union (Package Travel and Linked Travel Arrangements) Regulations 2019).
 Therefore, you will benefit from all EU rights applying to packages.
 TUI Ireland Limited will be fully responsible for the proper performance of the package as a whole.
 Additionally, as required by law, TUI Ireland Limited has protection in place to refund your payments and, where transport is included in the package, to ensure your repatriation in the event that it becomes insolvent.

 Your rights are as follows: